-Students are able to register for online courses only under exceptional circumstances that prevent enrollment in a traditional face-to-face classroom setting.
-Only the principal has the authority to approve student placement in an online course.
+Only the principal has the authority to approve student placement in a virtual course.
 Please contact your school counselor for more information.

 HONORS AND ADVANCED PLACEMENT

 HONORS AND ADVANCED PLACEMENT COURSES

 Honors courses differ from academic courses in that they require students to be more independent, creative, and extensive in the pursuit of topics and concepts.
 They are more rigorous, not because of a greater quantity of work, but because students will explore topics to a greater depth, using inquiry and problem-solving approaches.